Constructive subsampling of finite frames with applications in optimal function recovery: Introduction

 Here $C_1>0$ is again an absolute constant.
 Inequalities like~\eqref{f20} have direct consequences for the sampling recovery of functions.
 With $\nu$ and $V_m$ as before, let us consider a simple plain least squares recovery operator $S_{V_m}^{\bX_n}$ for nodes $\bX_n$ satisfying~\eqref{f20}.
 It reconstructs any $\nu$-measurable function $f:D\to \field{C}$ in $V_m$ via a plain least squares minimization at the nodes $\bX_n$ and, according to Theorem~\ref{thm:sampl}, with

 where $e(f,V_m)_{\ell_\infty(D)} = \inf_{g\in V_m}\|f-g\|_{\ell_\infty(D)}$ is the error of best approximation of $f$ from $V_m$.

 Inequalities of this type have been first established by Cohen and Migliorati~\cite{CoMi16}, but with a larger number of samples, namely $n = \mathcal{O}(m\log(m))$.
-This has been improved by V.N.~Temlyakov \cite{Temlyakov20} to $n = \mathcal{O}(m)$ samples with unspecified constants.
-The mentioned results rely on weighted least squares algorithms, however, and V.N.~Temlyakov posed the question in~\cite{Temlyakov20}, if also classical plain least squares methods could be used.
+This has been improved by Temlyakov \cite{Temlyakov20} to $n = \mathcal{O}(m)$ samples with unspecified constants.
+The mentioned results rely on weighted least squares algorithms, however, and Temlyakov posed the question in~\cite{Temlyakov20}, if also classical plain least squares methods could be used.
 Theorem~\ref{thm:sampl} gives an affirmative answer and even displays the dependence of the constant on the oversampling factor $b$.
-Interestingly, this constant may be improved to $(b-1)^{-2}$ when allowing weighted least squares algorithms, cf.\ \cite[Thm.~1.6]{Temlyakov20} for the case of real functions.
-Considering classes of bounded complex-valued functions $F\subset \ell_\infty(D)$ and optimizing over all $m$-dimensional reconstruction spaces, we obtain from~\eqref{intro:f21} the new relation
+As a consequence we obtain from~\eqref{intro:f21} for classes of bounded complex-valued functions $F\subset \ell_\infty(D)$, when optimizing over all $m$-dimensional reconstruction spaces, the new relation

-between the $m$-th Kolmogorov number $d_m$ of the class $F$ (see~\eqref{f100} for a definition) and the sampling numbers $g_{n,m}^{\mathrm{ls}}(F,L_2(D,\nu))$ defined in \eqref{sampling_numbers}, where recovery is restricted to canonical plain least squares operators using $n$ samples acting on subspaces of dimension $m$.
-Since these sampling numbers are in general larger than the standard sampling numbers $g_{n,m}$, where there are no such restrictions on the recovery, this slightly improves on a recent result by V.N.~Temlyakov~\cite{Temlyakov20}.
-Note, that the right-hand side in~\eqref{intro:newrelation} is of particular importance if the linear widths in $L_2$ are not square-summable \cite{TeUl21_1,TeUl21_2}.
+between the $m$-th Kolmogorov number $d_m$ of the class $F$ (see~\eqref{f100} for a definition) and the plain sampling numbers $g_{n,m}^{\mathrm{ls}}(F,L_2(D,\nu))$ defined in \eqref{sampling_numbers}.
+Here recovery is restricted to canonical plain least squares operators using $n$ samples acting on subspaces of dimension $m$.
+Since the quantities on the left-hand side of \eqref{intro:newrelation} are in general larger than the standard sampling numbers \cite[(5.0.1)]{DuTeUl19}, where there are no such restrictions on the recovery, this slightly improves on recent results by Temlyakov, Theorems~1.1 and 1.2 in~\cite{Temlyakov20} as well as~\cite[Thm.~3.4]{LiTe20}, the latter joint work with Limonova.
+Interestingly, the $b$-dependent constant may be improved to $(b-1)^{-1}$ when allowing weighted least squares algorithms, cf.~\cite[Thm.~1.7]{LiTe20} (or the original~\cite[Thm.~6.3]{DPSTT21}) for the case of real functions (an extension to the complex case has been given in \cite[Rem.~3.2]{LiTe20} but only for $b>2$).
+In our case a distinction between real and complex $L_2(D,\nu)$ in~\eqref{intro:newrelation} as in \cite{LiTe20} is unnecessary due to the validity of Theorem~\ref{BSS} in the complex setting.
+Note that the right-hand side in~\eqref{intro:newrelation} is of particular importance if the linear widths in $L_2$ are not square-summable \cite{TeUl21_1,TeUl21_2}.